merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 </div>

 If you are here, you are done.
 Congratulations, and thank you!
+You are now free to go.

 ## Following the active codebase (you're a wizard, arry)